rakdman/NodeAPIProject/README.md

 # NodeAPIProject

-This project is a learning project where token based RESTful APIs were developed using NodeJS and MYSQL.
+This project is a learning project where JWT token based RESTful APIs are developed using NodeJS and MYSQL.

 Screen shots: